iamrajendraverma/cloud/README.md

 - Bloc : It handle the events and states send and received from the UI
 - Bloc event : This example have play | pause | reset events
 - Bloc States : Initial state | Run and Pause State | Run in progress State | Complete State
-- Equatable
+- Equatable : It is a utility to compare two objects.
-- part of
+- part of : sub-part of part
-- part
+- part : main part.

 <p align ="left">
 <img src="bloc_timer_2.png" alt="drawing" width="200"/>